1. Introduction

 -

-Assert: bytesSoFar is greater than 0 and less than or equal to totalBytes.
+Assert: bytesSoFar is greater than or equal to 0, and less than or equal to totalBytes.

 -